-If I Snore does that mean that I have Sleep Apnea?
+If I Snore do I have Sleep Apnea?

 Many people associate snoring with Sleep Apnea and for good reason.
 According to the Chicago Tribune 50 to 80 percent of snorers have Obstructive Sleep Apnea.
 So the short answer is yes, if you snore you likely could have Sleep Apnea.
 But that doesn’t mean you couldn’t have something else.
 It’s not as straightforward as you’d think.

 Snoring is not a disease, it is a symptom, any part of the airway that is lacking support can relax during sleep and cause blockage in the airway.
 This could be the tongue or any muscle tissue in the throat.
 Many times this is enough to make you wake up in your sleep which is what Sleep Apnea is.
 These brief moments of wake can cause the less peaceful and more fragmented sleep that people with OSA have.

 What determines if someone has Sleep Apnea or not then?

 Simply enough if the amount of times you wake up is numerous enough then it will qualify as Sleep Apnea.
 If you only wake up for a few split seconds 1-2 times then obviously while not healthy, it won’t be significantly terrible for you either.

 Ways to fix snoring